jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-(in)efficiency.md

     return url.substr(tokenBeg - 1, this.s.length) === this.s;

-The end result is that HTTPSB is less likely to be a burden on the browser.
+In HTTPSB, pattern-matching filtering is implemented with efficiency as the primary concern, and as a result HTTPSB is less likely to be a burden on the browser than ABP when loading web pages, especially those which are the results of hundreds of net requests.